xudong7/rag-test/README.md

 # RAG Test

+P.S. `embed.py` use `time.sleep()` to avoid hitting the Google API rate limit, which makes the script run slower. you can adjust the sleep time according to your needs.

 ## Overview

 This project demonstrates a simple Retrieval-Augmented Generation (RAG) system using a text embedding model.
 It includes functionality to embed text, store embeddings in a database, and query the database for relevant chunks based on a question.